thelfer/MFrontGallery/docs/papers/joss/paper.md

 the implementations available in `MFrontGallery` and shows how to use the project in practice.

-# Statement of need: material knowledge management for safety criticial studies {#sec:mfm:introduction:statement_of_need}
+# Statement of need: material knowledge management for safety-criticial studies {#sec:mfm:introduction:statement_of_need}

 ## Role of material knowledge in numerical simulations of solids